mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 "Well, with BYU culture, you know that 'like' can have several different meanings."

 "Bro, I HATE BYU culture.
 I came here only because education is better than BYU-Idaho and tuition is cheap.
 BYU culture freaking pisses me off."
 She continued, "But when I tell you that I like you, you just say, 'Oh, thanks.'
-You don't say anything back like saying, 'I love you.'
+You don't say anything back like, 'I love you.'
 Don't you see?
 How about right now, you say six sentences about how you feel about me.
 Even if it's complete trash like one of my companions did to me, I'll probably just leave you, but I hope that's not going to be the case."

 "Six sentences?"
 I was kind of at a loss.
 "I don't even know.
 I'm speechless."